brchri/tesla-youq/README.md

   tesla-youq:
     image: brchri/tesla-youq:latest
     container_name: tesla-youq
+    user: 1000:1000 # optional, sets user to run in container, must have read access to mounted config volume (+ write if using token caching)
     environment:
       - MYQ_EMAIL=my_email@address.com # optional, can also be saved in the config.yml file
       - MYQ_PASS=my_super_secret_pass # optional, can also be saved in the config.yml file
       - TZ=America/New_York # optional, sets timezone for container
+      - PUID=1000 # optoinal, sets user id to run in container; mutually exclusive with docker `user` directive
+      - PGID=1000 # optoinal, sets group id to run in container; mutually exclusive with docker `user` directive
     volumes:
       - /etc/tesla-youq:/app/config # required, mounts folder containing config file(s) into container
     restart: unless-stopped